Southern border braces for a migrant surge with Title 42 set to expire this week | KRDO

 On Friday, the mayor announced the city would send willing migrants to neighboring New York communities, providing up to four months of shelter to single men seeking asylum already in the city’s care.

+The state of emergency prohibits other municipalities from sending migrants, Rockland County Executive Ed Day said in a statement.

+New York City officials said they alerted local leaders about the new program.
+But at a news conference Monday, Day said it was an “utter, absolute lie” that county officials were informed of New York City’s plans ahead of time.

-But an internal briefing memo obtained by CNN lists other possible “solutions” for a surge, including tents in Central Park, a retrofitted airplane hangar at John F. Kennedy International Airport and building temporary tiny homes.
+An internal briefing memo obtained by CNN lists New York City’s other possible “solutions” for a surge, including tents in Central Park, a retrofitted airplane hangar at John F. Kennedy International Airport and temporary tiny homes, which would be built.
 The memo notes the city is anticipating 800 migrants will arrive in the city each day after Title 42 lifts.

 Three officials in Adams’ administration confirmed the authenticity of the planning document to CNN.